alexandern17/test-readme/README.md

 *Note:*
 - In this state, the SDK locally queues end-user data and will upload the data to server once SDK is initialized with valid parameters.
-- The SDK does NOT support partial parameters, parameters passed must either be *all* valid or *all* `empty/nil`.
+- The SDK does not support partial parameters, parameters passed must either be *all* valid or *all* `empty/nil`.

 Swift:
 ```swift